 _We may earn revenue from the products available on this page and participate in affiliate programs.
 Learn more ›

 Ask any walleye nut and they’ll tell you there’s lots to love about these popular game fish—and loads of reasons to learn how to catch walleye.
-First, walleyes are widely distributed almost from coast to coast, and where they’re found, they’re often found in very good numbers.
-When they’re biting, you can catch them on almost anything, yet if it’s a challenge you’re after, they can also test the very best anglers.
-And, of course, there’s the taste?
-Ask anyone who’s enjoyed a plate of fresh-fried walleye, hushpuppies, and homemade coleslaw, and they’ll tell you that when it comes to eating, walleyes are the best.
-Hands down.
-Period.
+First, walleyes are widely distributed across the country, and where they’re found, they’re often found in very good numbers.
+When they’re biting, you can catch them on almost anything, yet they can also test the very best anglers.
+And, of course, walleyes are excellent table fare.

 Okay, so there are a handful of haters who will point out that walleyes don’t fight like a 5-pound smallmouth or a 25-pound chinook salmon, but if you hook into an 8-pound walleye, your blood pressure is going to rise.
 And with the smaller ones, your stomach might very well growl.
-Either way, it’s worth learning not just how to catch walleyes, but how to catch and many of them and the biggest ones that you can.
+Either way, it’s worth learning not just how to catch walleye, but how to catch a lot of them and how to target the biggest fish.
+Here’s how to get started.

 Where to Find Walleyes in Rivers and Lakes